Arbery's shooter admits he was not under any threat

 “No. I gave them a statement,” McMichael said.

-It was McMichael's second day of testimony.
-On Wednesday, he said Arbery forced him to make a split-second "life-or-death" decision by attacking him and grabbing his shotgun.
+On Wednesday, McMichael testified that Arbery forced him to make a split-second "life-or-death" decision by attacking him and grabbing his shotgun.
 His remarks marked the first time any of the three white men charged with murder in Arbery's death has spoken publicly about the killing.

-Prosecutors contend there was no justification for McMichael and his father to arm themselves and chase Arbery when he ran past their Georgia home on Feb.
-23, 2020.
+Prosecutors contend there was no justification for McMichael and his father to arm themselves and chase Arbery when he ran past their Georgia home.

-Testimony resumed Thursday as well over 100 pastors gathered outside the Glynn County courthouse, displaying a sea of dark suits and white collars about an hour before a scheduled rally led by the Rev. Al Sharpton was about to begin.
-Sharpton announced the rally after a defense attorney intensified frustrations in the coastal Georgia community of Brunswick when he said he didn't want "any more Black pastors" sitting in the Glynn County courtroom with Arbery's family.
+Testimony resumed Thursday as well over 100 pastors and hundreds of others gathered outside the Glynn County courthouse before a scheduled rally led by the Rev. Al Sharpton was about to begin.
+Sharpton announced the rally after a defense attorney intensified frustrations in Brunswick when he said he didn't want "any more Black pastors" sitting in the courtroom with Arbery's family.

-Many carried signs that said “Black pastors matter.”
-Some wore buttons with Arbery’s picture and the hashtag they were using for the case, “#JusticeForAhmaud.”
+Many of the pastors carried signs that said “Black pastors matter.”
+Some wore buttons with Arbery’s picture and the hashtag they are using for the case, “#JusticeForAhmaud.”

 A vendor sold T-shirts under a tent, while under another, a woman offered water and snacks and asked people to put donations in a pickle jar.